 This is where you will find both the Train Car exhibit and the Home Front Gallery, two excellent exhibitions worth a closer look.

-The impressive D-Day Planning and D-Day Beaches galleries put you in the shoes of those who had to make world-changing tactical decisions and into the combat boots of those who created that battle plan.
+The impressive D-Day Planning and D-Day Beaches galleries give you first-hand insight into those who designed the successful battle plan.

 Inside the pavilion is the Malcolm Forbes Theater that shows two films daily.
 Each runs approximately 45 minutes long.

 Look through the pavilion’s glass to witness the restoration of WWII artifacts in progress.